 The clothes that the people in Myanmar wear are absolutely gorgeous.

-I had read that Myanmar had no wifi, no SIM cards, no ATMs — but journalists and bloggers just can’t keep up with this rapidly developing country.
+When researching about backpacking Myanmar, I had read that Myanmar had no wifi, no SIM cards, no ATMs — but journalists and bloggers just can’t keep up with this rapidly developing country.

 Riding the circle train around Yangon, I laughed to myself when I saw that Myanmar had its own new social messaging app.
 In fact, I later found out that Yangon is a bit of a techie hub.

 For all that the country has suffered over the years, the people are resoundingly optimistic.
 Burmese people are full of smiles, more so than anywhere I’ve ever seen in the world.
 Locals are friendly and always looking to help, whether it be picking up a hitchhiker, giving directions, or advising you on what to see and do.